day0market/pyalgotrader/docs/cta_backtester.md

 &nbsp;

-- Definition of individual variation rules: Ie mutation，The old individual was completely replaced by a new individual。
+-  definition of individual variation rules :  ie mutation ， the old individual was completely replaced by a new individual .
 ```
         def mutate_individual(individual, indpb):
             """"""